COMPASS BEGAN LIFE IN 1992 AS A REAL GRASSROOTS COMMUNITY ORGANISATION

 Our CEO had studied and trained in New Zealand through the 1980′s and had experienced a service model that was both developmental and transitional.
 Compass uniquely weaved this model with a core of traditional martial art philosophy and set about creating innovative policies and procedures where quality of service is deeply embedded in the service at every level.

 Our Post-school service commenced in 2003 with 3 trainees and one staff member.
 The service has experienced approximately 90% per annum growth.
 In 2003 the service was awarded Outstanding Service Provider and was runner up in Innovative Programmes.
 The same year we also were chosen by Backyard Blitz to receive a garden makeover as a result of our strong community focus.
 In 2005 four trainees jointly won the Junior Citizen of the Year award at Australia Day celebrations, again because of the contribution our service makes to the community.
-Currently we have over 90 trainees and over 40 staff across six centres in Queensland; Palmwoods, Hunchy, Caloundra, Caboolture, Gympie and Gladstone, as well as five micro-businesses based on the social enterprise model which provides flexible employment to over 30 people with disabilities.
-These include a 20 acre Farm, Harvest Kitchen, Wabi Sabi retail shop and Lawn and Garden community services.
+Currently we have over 90 trainees and over 40 staff across five centres in Queensland; Palmwoods, Hunchy, Caloundra, Caboolture, Gympie, and several micro-businesses that are based on the social enterprise model which provides flexible employment to over 30 people with disabilities.
+These include a 20 acre Farm, Harvest Kitchen, Wabi Sabi retail shop, Lawn and Garden community services and a Cafe